 This is a major differentiating factor between the two examinations.
 A CAT score is valid for only one year.
 There are a few institutions that consider an applicant’s CAT score of the previous year.
 On the other hand, an applicant’s GMAT score will be valid for five years.
 Again as far as flexibility is concerned, GMAT is more adaptable.

 Choice of institutions

 CAT score is accepted by IIMs and other B-Schools.
 Applicants need to remember that CAT at its very core is Indian education-centric.
 So if they are looking to get an admission in one of the Indian B-Schools, CAT is the right exam to take.

 GMAT score is accepted by Indian as well as B-Schools across the world.
-In other words, an applicant has more options to choose.
+In other words, an applicant has more options to choose from.
 Just because the number of B-Schools increases, it doesn’t mean that the quality reduces.
 On the contrary, the quality of the B-School also increases.
-Top B-Schools such as Harvard Business School, Wharton and Stanford all accept GMAT scores, adding to its value.
+Top B-Schools such as Harvard Business School, Wharton, and Stanford all accept GMAT scores, adding to its value.